 Nursing Samples and Resources: Examples of resumes, cover letters, thank-you letters and interview questions, by and for nurses at the University of California, San Francisco.

 Allum, V., & McGarr, P. (2008).
 Cambridge English for nursing: Intermediate.
 Cambridge: Cambridge University Press.

 Bosher, S. D. (2008).
 English for nursing, academic skills (2nd ed.).
 Ann Arbor, MI: University of Michigan Press. (for advanced English learners)

 Graf, J. (2008).
 Handbook of biomedical research writing.
 Hanyang University Online Writing Lab.
 Written for Korean scientists in the biomedical sciences, this handbook covers writing journal article and clinical case reports.

 McCullagh, M., & Wright, R. (2008).
-Good practice student’s book: Communication in English for the medical practitioner.
-Cambridge: CUP. (for advanced English learners)
+Good practice: Communication skills in English for the medical practitioner.
+Cambridge: CUP.

 Ribes, R., & Ros, P. R. (2006).
 Medical English.
 Springer: New York.

-This page was created by Andrea Olinger.
-To suggest a resource or report a broken link, email the GWC at email@example.com.
+To report a broken link, please email us at email@example.com.